 For guidelines, see Guidelines for app suspend and resume.

 Generally, users don't need to close apps, they can let Windows manage them.
 However, users can choose to close an app using the close gesture or by pressing Alt+F4 on Windows or by using the task switcher on Windows Phone.
 You can't include any UI in your app to enable the user to close your app, or it won't pass the Store certification process.

 Closed-by-user behavior: We recommend that you decide how your app behaves when it's activated after being closed by the user.
 It may make no difference to you whether the app was terminated by Windows or by the user.
-If your app needs to do something different when it is closed by the user than when it is closed by Windows, the activation event handler can determine whether the app was terminated by the user or by Windows.
-See the descriptions of ClosedByUser and Terminated states in the docs for the ApplicationExecutionState enumeration.
+If your app needs to do something different when it is closed by the user than when it is closed by Windows, you can use the activation event handler to determine whether the app was terminated by the user or by Windows.
+See the descriptions of ClosedByUser and Terminated states in the reference for the ApplicationExecutionState enumeration.
 If you're maintaining a Windows 8 app, note that the handling for ClosedByUser is potentially different than for a Windows 8.1 app.

-Apps shouldn't close themselves programmatically unless absolutely necessary.
+We recommend that apps not close themselves programmatically unless absolutely necessary.
 For example, if an app detects a memory leak, it can close itself to ensure the security of the user's personal data.
-When you close an app programmatically, Windows treats this as an app crash.
+When you close an app programmatically, the system treats this as an app crash.

 Apps are required to follow the system crash experience, which is to simply return to the Start screen.
 The system crash experience is designed to get users back to what they were doing as quickly as possible, so you shouldn't provide a warning dialog or other notification because that'll cause a delay for the user.
 The disappearance of the app should make it clear to the user that something went wrong.

 If your app crashes, stops responding, or generates an exception, Windows asks the user for consent to send a problem report to Microsoft.
 Microsoft provides a subset of the error data in the problem report to you so that you can use it to improve your app.
-You'll be able to see this data in your app's Quality page in your Dashboard in the Windows Dev Center for Windows Store apps.
-(Note that you can't submit apps or view your app's data until the Windows Store opens for general submissions.)
+You'll be able to see this data in your app's Quality page in your Dashboard.

-When the user activates an app after it crashes, its activation event handler receives an ApplicationExecutionState value of NotRunning, and should simply display its initial UI and data.
+When the user activates an app after it crashes, its activation event handler receives an ApplicationExecutionState value of NotRunning, and should display its initial UI and data.
 After a crash, don't routinely use the app data you would have used for Resuming with Suspended because that data could be corrupt; see Guidelines for app suspend and resume.

 When a user deletes your app, the app is removed, along with all its local data.
 Removing an app doesn't affect the user's data that was stored in common locations, such as files in the Documents or Pictures libraries.